Former Super Eagles captain Sunday Oliseh returns to Borussia Dortmund [Photos]

 Oliseh at Borussia Dortmund

-Oliseh and other Borussia Dortmund legends were honored by Chief Executive Officer Hans-Joachim Watzke and President Dr. Reinhard Rauball.
+Oliseh and other Borussia Dortmund legends were honoured by Chief Executive Officer Hans-Joachim Watzke and President Dr. Reinhard Rauball.

-The teams honored include winners of the 1996 European Cup Winners' Cup, the 1997 Champions League and Club World Cup winners.
+The teams honoured include winners of the 1996 European Cup Winners' Cup, the 1997 Champions League and Club World Cup winners.

 Others are the German champions of 1996, 2002 and 2011, and the double-winners of 2012.